powerjg/learning_gem5/part2/simplecache.rst

 The Python config file can be downloaded :download:`here <../_static/scripts/part2/simplecache/simple_cache.py>`

-Running this script should produce the exepected output from the hello binary.
+Running this script should produce the expected output from the hello binary.

 ::